mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 how to properly evaluate, integrate, and maximize what you get out of SaaS products in your Django projects.

-Upcoming trial run of my DjangoCon talk at
+Trial run of my DjangoCon presented at
 `Django District <http://www.meetup.com/django-district/events/131235942/>`_
 on August 27th in Washington, D.C.